The difference between "Mucho" and "Muy" Share Copied!

 Audio and video

-Intensificador | Complementa a | Ejemplo |
+Intensificador | Va con | Ejemplo |

 ---|---|---|

-Mucho/a/ Muchos/as | sustantivos | El trabajo remoto nos da mucha flexibilidad.
-(Remote work gives us a lot of flexibility.) |
+Mucho/a/ Muchos/as | Sustantivos (Nouns) | El coche nos da mucha flexibilidad.
+(The car gives us a lot of flexibility.) |

-Para el teletrabajo necesitamos mucho equipamiento.
-(For remote work we need a lot of equipment.) | ||
+Para el viaje necesitamos mucho equipamiento.
+(For the trip we need a lot of equipment.) | ||

 Exceptions!

-Exercise 1: La diferencia entre "mucho" y "muy"
+Exercise 1: La diferencia entre "Mucho" y "Muy"

 Instruction: Fill in the correct word.